New York City Physical Therapy Schools

 City University of New York

-More than 540,000 students are enrolled annually at programs within the 24 institutions through the City University of New York (CUNY) system in NYC.
+More than 530,000 degree-seeking and continuing education students are enrolled annually at programs within the 24 institutions through the City University of New York (CUNY) system in NYC.
 The Graduate Center offers more than 30 doctoral programs, including physical therapy.
-Hunter College will have the authority to award DPT degrees to students who start in June 2013 (Class of 2016) and the College of Staten Island will have the same right for the Class of 2017 (students beginning fall 2014).
+The DPT program is available at CUNY's Hunter College and College of Staten Island locations.

 Doctor of Physical Therapy